starbuck10/JCoffie/_projects/2022-12-03-Mycelium_Exhibit.md

 <p align="center"><img src="/images/IMG_3027.png"></p>

-Printing: Glow-in-the-dark PLA with 3d prnting and designs for homes, mushrooms, bridge, cliff support, and accents
+Printing: Glow-in-the-dark PLA with 3d printing and designs for homes, mushrooms, bridge, cliff support, and accents

 <p align="center"><img src="/images/IMG_3018.png"></p>

 Soil: Natural clay, modeling clay for cliff for flexibility, dung soil, and coco coir for top layer and small stones for pathway.
-I did spend some time painting the modeling clay with acrylic paints to keep it from being soo one dimensional as well.
+I did spend some time painting the modeling clay with acrylic paints to keep it from being so one dimensional as well.

 Water: Syringe and living sponge

-Construction methods: Hand-sculpted clay, drill press for impregnating log with mycelium spores, polyfill for filtration, acrylic top using glue gun to hold components in place, acrylics and airbrush/hand brushing to add detail, and a large, 550 mL catheter syringe and surgical tubing to add water to display without contamination
+Construction methods: Hand-sculpted clay, drill press for impregnating log with mycelium spores, poly-fill for filtration, acrylic top using glue gun to hold components in place, acrylics and airbrush/hand brushing to add detail, and a large, 550 mL catheter syringe and surgical tubing to add water to display without contamination

 Arduino: two fans to control humidity levels and code to run lighting - here is the code if you'd like to see it!